SmartDataProjects/dynamo-docs/typical_operations.rst

    *run deletion campaign interface  -- Benedikt here please*

 .. rubric:: Footnotes
+.. [#] ON the longer run siteDB will be replaced by CRIC.
 .. [#] There are some corrections to the simple number of idle days to make sure that data that has just been copied it not deleted immediately and some adjustments for the size of the sample.